SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 here?
 Why must we be so reductionist about people's _jobs_, rather than the fact that they are _people_?
 We are better than economic "cannon fodder"! <sup id="fn2a">[[2]](#fn2)</sup>

-Still, cannon fodder or not&hellip; she's _vaccinated_ now.
+Still, cannon fodder or no&hellip; she's _vaccinated_ now.
 (Or will be, upon her second dose 21 days from now and another 7 days to build up final immunity.)

 ## Pfizer/BioNTech FDA submission for EUA in the US